 If you had a lean year and your AGI is lower than normal, then plan not to overpay anything.
 Pay some of the bills due this month in January, so you take the deductions next year.
 Or you can have your customers hold onto payments until January so that that additional income is taxed next year when things will be a bit more comfortable.

-There are many different tax deductible retirement plan options out there.
+There are many different tax deductible retirement planning strategies out there.
 SEP, IRA, 401k, Cash Balance, Pension, Profit Sharing… the possibilities are endless but the concept is the same.

 Whatever you contribute to these plans will give you a tax deduction that will reduce your taxable income.

-A few plans allow for up to $100,000 of contributions to your own account annually, which can create a huge reduction in your AGI (and can positively affect your tax bracket too).
-While many plans don’t allow for such big contributions, many allow for up to $50,000, which can still have a sizable impact on your tax responsibilities.
+A few plans allow for up to $100,000 of contributions to your own account annually, which can create a huge reduction in your AGI (and can positively affect your tax bill).
+While many plans don’t allow for such big contributions, many allow for up to $50,000, which can still have a sizable impact on your tax obligations.

 4. Roth Conversions

 If you’ve had a slow year and fall into a lower tax bracket, don’t forget about Roth Conversions.
-If you’re in a position where you’re liable for a large tax loss but have but little to no income, don’t forget about Roth conversions.
 While these won’t lighten the load right now, it will provide you will more tax-free income when you retire.

 Here’s what RothIRA.com has to say about it: